 Trolley Park, which was completed in 2024, adds a small play area and outdoor seating at the corner of Van Ness Boulevard and Weldon Avenue.
 Broadway Parque will add small-scale neighborhood recreation options at the corner of Broadway and Elizabeth Street.
 The combined acreage of these two parks is small and will not bring Tower District in line with the City's park acreage standard, however, these parks will provide new amenities such as play structures, exercise stations and picnic areas.
-While Roeding Regional Park is a priority for Measure P funding, pedestrian access from the Tower District to Roeding Park is limited to two railroad overcrossings along autooriented segments of Olive and Belmont Avenues.
+Roeding Regional Park is a priority for Measure P funding, pedestrian access from the Tower District to Roeding Park will be greatly improved when the new High Speed Rail Belmont Avenue Grade Separation Project is completed in late-2025.